marilius12/taxes/pages/lowest-tax-countries.md

 - cannot engage in **[prohibited activities](https://matsne.gov.ge/ka/document/view/1164635?publication=0)** (forex, gambling, consulting, etc.)
 - **1%** tax on **turnover**, can hire employees and contractors
   - 3% if you exceed GEL 500k in a tax year
-  - if you exceed GEL 500k in 2 consecutive years, this status is recoved
+  - if you exceed GEL 500k in 2 consecutive years, this status is revoked
 - if your transactions exceed GEL 100k/year, must register for **VAT**
   - some activities are exempt from VAT, but you can claim back VAT on purchases
 - NOTE: GE doesn't have CRS or CFC, so banks are risk-averse which can affect your business